 - Strategic planning process;

 - Capital management;

 - Product review process;

-- Strategic Asset Liability Management (SALM);
+- Strategic Asset Liability Management;

 - Profitability calculations;

 - Solvency II closing and reporting;

 - Regular Own Funds / SCR calculations;

 - Reinsurance risk mitigation decisions;

 - Project launch and execution; and

 - New (critical) outsourcing arrangements.

-The embedding of the risk management system within the organization relies on a network of decentralized employees appointed in a role of Business Risk Officers (BRO, previously called Second Line Correspondents (SLC)) towards the 2nd line of defence.
+The embedding of the risk management system within the organization relies on a network of decentralized employees appointed in a role of Business Risk Officers (BRO) towards the 2nd line of defence.
 Their role consists in deploying 2nd line of defence activities including the risk management system in their respective departments within the 1st line of defence.
+In 2021, further efforts were taken to engage with the BROs via involving them more in specific tasks to further embed the risk management system within the 1st line of defence.